 Changing the Depth of the Inground Pool

 Changing the depth of an inground pool is typically easier than changing the shape.
-If you want a deeper pool in order to install a diving board, research must be done to ensure that the new depth is safe for diving.
+If you want a deeper pool to be able to install a diving board, you need to measure the new depth that is safe for diving.

-The good news is that the APSP offers standards and specifications for pool depths, including how many horizontal feet of deep end is needed in order to prevent the diver from hitting the sloped end that leads to the shallow section.
+The good news is that the APSP offers standards and specifications for pool depths, including how many horizontal feet of the deep end are needed to prevent the diver from hitting the sloped end that leads to the shallow section.

-Once the vertical and horizontal sizes have been chosen, the bottom of the pool is excavated to make the diving end deeper and a sloped ramp is included to allow easy access to and from the shallow and deep ends.
+Once the vertical and horizontal sizes have been chosen, the bottom of the pool is excavated.
+Making the diving end deeper and a sloped ramp is included.
+This allows easy access to and from the shallow and deep ends.

 For a gunite pool, the bottom is redone with gunite concrete.
-If you want a shallow end or to decrease the depth of the pool, material is added to the bottom of the pool until it is the desired depth.
-Then, the bottom is typically finished with gunite.
+If you want a shallow end, material added to the bottom of the pool for the desired depth.
+The bottom is usually finished up with gunite.

 Considerations for Reshaping and Converting Your Swimming Pool